 This post is also available in: Español (Spanish)

-The common name of this tree should not be confused with an african tree (philenoptera violacea), also called rain tree.
-Samanea saman is a large, semi-deciduous tree that grows to 100 feet in height.
+The common name of this tree should not be confused with an African tree (philenoptera violacea), also called rain tree.
+Samanea saman (Rain tree) is a large, semi-deciduous tree that grows to 100 feet in height.
 Additionally, it has a large, umbrella-like, symmetrical spreading crown, often as wide as the tree is tall.
 Moreover, it has gray, coarse, flaky bark.
 Large branches are prone to breaking in wind storms.
 Leaves are green, alternate, compound bipinnate, 10 to 16 inches long, with 1 1/2 inch leaflets; leaves fold up in the evening and on rainy days, hence the common name.
 Flowers are borne in pompom-like clusters near branch ends, with each cluster on a green, hairy stock 4 to 5 inches long; the showy pink blossoms have protruding white and pink stamens.
 Flowers are attractive to bees.

 Other names: Regenbaum, Enterolobium saman, Lara, Monkeypod